 While in Sydney, most students use their American ATM or debit cards at local ATMs to withdraw Australian Dollars (AUD).
 The ATMs (aussie translation: cash machine) accept American cards that have been set up with a four digit pin number, but generally charge a fee.
 When you notify your bank that you will be traveling overseas also check to find out what their rates/policies are for foreign withdrawals.
 Some banks offer special travel cards or have overseas partners that you can use to avoid certain fees, for example, Bank of America’s partner in Australia is Westpac.

 Some students also choose to bring along an American credit card that does not charge foreign transaction fees.
-Although Australia has more of a cash culture, you will be able to use a credit card to pay for some larger purchases such as groceries and travel bookings.
 Just keep in mind that an American credit card will need to be paid off using an American bank account.
 As with your ATM card, it is important to notify your credit card company that you will be using the card in Australia and be sure that it has been set up with a four digit pin number.

 Money for the First Week & Cost of Living